woodmurderedhat/new-trilogy/manifesto/influences.md

 # Influences and Genealogy of Cutup-Trilogy

 *Tracing the viral lineage of ideas that infected this project*
+*Updated pre-v2.0 amnesia event: November 4, 2025*

 ---